Institute Team

 Institute Team (in alphabetical order)

-LOGAN CONTRERAS, ART SONG CO-COORDINATOR
+LOGAN CONTRERAS, ART SONG COORDINATOR

 A native Coloradoan, mezzo-soprano Logan Contreras has developed a rich and varied career on the operatic and concert stages.
 She completed her Doctor of Music Arts in Vocal Performance from the Conservatory at the University of Missouri-Kansas City in May 2019.
 As a part of her doctoral studies, Dr. Contreras created the Kassia Database, a database of art song by women composers.
 Read more…

-ROB DEEMER, INSTITUTE DIRECTOR, LEADERSHIP CIRCLE
+ROB DEEMER, INSTITUTE DIRECTOR

 LIN FOULK BAIRD, CHAMBER DATABASE CO-COORDINATOR